For more information or to receive a quote, please fill out our contact form or contact the market manager directly:

-The benefits of the VectorWall mixing checkerwall lie in its mechanical stability and its infinitely variable mixing configurations.
-These configurations may be adapted to provide optimal mixing regardless of burner types and locations.
-And they are simple to erect, reducing the need for expensive, highly skilled labor.
+The benefits of the VectorWall mixing checkerwall lie, not only in its mechanical stability but also in its infinitely variable mixing configurations.
+These configurations may be adapted to provide optimal mixing regardless of burner types and locations, and they are simple to erect, reducing the need for expensive, highly skilled labor.
 In addition, the VectorWall checkerwall can be configured for a variety of new flow regimes including tangential vortex flow.

 The vast majority of refractory, by volume, used in the refining and petrochemical sectors is in the form of brick or castable.
-These allow for the greatest flexibility in installation, but greatly limit the ability to develop innovative component and assembly designs that work to the inherent strengths of refractory materials, which can, in turn, provide significant process improvement.
+These allow for the greatest flexibility in installation but greatly limit the ability to develop innovative component and assembly designs that work to the inherent strengths of refractory materials, which can, in turn, provide significant process improvement.
 One such example is the use of a checkerwall in reaction furnaces to improve various process parameters.

-If you are interested in not only saving time on your next turnaround, but improving your process as well, download “Rethinking Refractory Design” to find out more.
+If you are interested in not only saving time on your next turnaround but improving your process as well, download “Rethinking Refractory Design” to find out more.

 Thank you for your interest in Blasch Precision Ceramics.
 For more detailed information concerning your specific application, please give us a call or complete the form below.
 One of our technical representatives will respond as quickly as possible.